Volscente/cheat_sheets/infrastructure/kubernetes/kubernetes_docs.md

 ## Permissions
 - **Namespaces** - They define what a proicess can see
 - **Cgroups** - They define what a process can use

+## Technologies
+### Docker
+Docker provides the ability to package and run an application in a loosely isolated environment called a container.